PDAL/PDAL/doc/stages/writers.pgpointcloud.rst

 In order to create patches of the right size, the Pointcloud writer should be preceded in the pipeline file by :ref:`filters.chipper`.

+The pgpointcloud format does not support WKT spatial reference specifications.
+A subset of spatial references can be stored by using the 'srid' option, which allows storage of an `EPSG code`_ that covers many common spatial references.
+PDAL makes no attempt to reproject data to your specified srid.
+Use :ref:`filters.reprojection` for this purpose.

 .. plugin::

 Example